Ireland’s grandest castle hotel, with a history going back to the early 13th century, Ashford Castle is set in 350 acres

 Conference/banqueting (110/166); business centre; free broadband wi/fi.
 Cinema (32 seats, several screenings daily, changed weekly; available for private hire).
 Billiards Room with opulent Cigar Terrace.
 Archery, boat trips, clay pigeon shooting, equestrian, walking, garden, fishing (fly & coarse), golf (9), fitness centre, sauna, steam room, massage, beauty salon, hairdressing.
 Children welcome (under 16s free in parents' room, cot available without charge).
 Small pets welcome.
 Heli-pad.

 Rooms 82 (1 Presidential suite, 5 suites, 21 ground floor, all no smoking).
 Lift.
 24 hour room service.
 Turn down service.
-Room rate from €495 per Corrib Room (for 2 guests, with breakfast), SC 15%.
+Room rate from €495 (Corrib Room; for 2 guests, with breakfast), SC 15%.
 Short/off-season breaks offered - details on application.
 Open all year.

 George V Dining Room:

 This very large, opulent dining room offers a combination of fine food and attentive service, under the direction of Maitre d’Hotel and Sommelier Robert Bowe, whose engaging presence adds greatly to this unique dining experience.

 A five-course dinner menu offers a choice of about nine dishes on the first and main courses, including some tempting vegetarian suggestions; the choice is wide, with a suggested wine (by the glass or by the bottle) with each starter and main course.